 There are many examples of this falsehood over the last years and in this post we will focus only on recent ones.

 In a conference given last winter in Le Dôme Centre Scientifique de Caen Normandie, Elise Hauters, CPM’s owner, talks with emotion about how she met with Arnaud and Loïc in 2020.
 She talks about CPM’s workers finding so much purpose in working on "a" solar oven at the time (here, at 34:35), never naming Lytefire and of course inserting this experience in the storytelling meant to ground her deep and long-time commitment with ecology and low tech.
-For sure this experience with the production of Lytefire Deluxe in a metal factory specialized in aeronotics helped them a lot to position themselves as eco-stakeholders in the region, with all the funding that came thanks to this first brick of storytelling.
+For sure this experience with the production of Lytefire Deluxe in a metal factory specialized in aeronautics helped them a lot to position themselves as eco-stakeholders in the region, with all the funding that came thanks to this first brick of storytelling.

 At that point, when Lytefire Deluxe started to be sold by CPM in 2021, we had completed two years of work with Autodesk Foundation in their San Francisco research center and several pilots in East Africa.
 We delivered to international NGOs like World Vision and Plan International.
 Our units were fabricated by artisans and after that by an industrial Kenyan factory with quality control.
 Is it so that African artisans are considered “unprofessional” by these French “experts”?
 Is it so that the results and expertise we bring from Africa are non-existent?
 If our work has finally been “professionalized” by them, what exactly are we meant to think about our own work?
 And where exactly would they be without all the work accomplished by us.